zeuslawyer/microservices-architecture-course/project1/README.md

 ## `MICROSERVICES`

-A course designed to understand
+A course designed to understand:

 - the challenges of data exchange in microservices
 - best practices with sync and async patterns to communicate between microservices